-To this end, the research focuses on forecasting EV charging consumption using five models, ranging from classical statistical approaches (ARIMA) to machine learning (XGBoost) and deep learning (GRU, LSTM, Transformer) methods.
-These models are trained on four popular real-world EV charging datasets from four cities (namely, Palo Alto, Boulder, Dundee, and Perth) at multiple aggregation levels spanning individual charging stations to regional and city-wide consumption.
-The comparison is performed across several forecasting horizons: short-term (up to 30 minutes ahead, in 10-minute steps), mid-term (up to 8 hours ahead, in 2-hour steps), and long-term (up to 5 days ahead, in 1-day steps).
+To this end, we forecast EV charging consumption using five models that span classical statistical approaches (ARIMA), machine learning (XGBoost), and deep learning (GRU, LSTM, Transformer).
+These models are trained on four popular real-world EV charging datasets from Palo Alto, Boulder, Dundee, and Perth, and evaluated at multiple aggregation levels, from individual charging stations to regional and city-wide consumption.
+The comparison covers three forecasting regimes: short term (up to 30 minutes ahead, in 10-minute steps), mid term (up to 8 hours ahead, in 2-hour steps), and long term (up to 5 days ahead, in 1-day steps).